pelagios/recogito2/README.md

 * Java 8 JDK
 * [Play Framework v2.5.0](https://www.playframework.com/download)
 * To use image annotation, you need to have the [vips](http://www.vips.ecs.soton.ac.uk/) image processing system installed.
-If vips is not available on the command line, Recogito will reject uploaded images as 'unsupported content'.
+If vips is not available on the command line, Recogito is set to reject uploaded images as 'unsupported content'.

 ## Installation

-* Create a copy of the file `conf/application.conf.template` named `conf/application.conf` and make any environment-specific changes there.
+* Create a copy of the file `conf/application.conf.template` and name it `conf/application.conf`.
+  Make any environment-specific changes there.
 (For the most part, the defaults should be fine.)
 * Type `activator run` to start the application in development mode.
 * Point your browser to [http://localhost:9000](http://localhost:9000)
 * To generate an Eclipse project, type `activator eclipse`.